-The design published by Friedrich Eisenlohr in 1870 has two additional features: the scale is constant along the boundary meridians; more remarkably, scale range is the narrowest of any conformal projection: 1 to 3 + 81/2.
+The design published by Friedrich Eisenlohr in 1870 has two additional features: the scale is constant along the boundary meridians; and more remarkably, scale range is the narrowest of any conformal projection, — compare with the range for the three classic projections.
 Relatively complex calculations initially restricted its use, and even today it is rarely employed.

-The projection designed by Friedrich August and co-developed by Bellermann was published in 1874 as an alternative to Eisenlohr's design: the range of scale distortion is wider (1 : 8) and not constant at the boundary meridians, but construction is somewhat simpler.
-A world map is bounded by an epicycloid (the shape defined by a point on a circle rolling without sliding around another, fixed, circle).
+The projection designed by Friedrich August and co-developed by Bellermann was published in 1874 as an alternative to Eisenlohr's design: the range of scale distortion is wider (1 : 8) and not constant at the boundary meridians, but its construction is somewhat simpler.
+A world map is bounded by an epicycloid, the shape defined by a point on a circle rolling without sliding around another, fixed, circle.

 Neither Eisenlohr's nor August's projection should be confused with

 similar-looking designs like the generalized "Lagrange" and the

 van der Grinten's IV.